dgautsch/grapher/README.md

 # Grapher: A graphing library built with ES2015 and BabelJS

 ## Description
-Build this with npm install and then run gulp
+Build this with npm install and then run npm start